Last updated: August 1, 2023

 The Mount Rainier Park Company planned on adding more guest rooms over time but the lack of visitors during World War I slowed their agenda.
 The long, snowy winters at Paradise also held them back, requiring that they close the inn each autumn for more than half the year.
 By 1920, enough guests were staying at the lodge that the company could start building again.
 Completed by the end of the year, the Paradise Inn Annex more than doubled the size of the inn, providing 104 more guest rooms.

 The 1920s brought challenges for the Paradise Inn.
 The Great Depression rapidly decreased the number of people traveling to Paradise and the few that did come tended to camp or only visit for the day.
 The long winters also started posing challenges as the many feet of snow piled up against the building, slowly pushing it downhill.
 Structural braces were added to the timbers to help resist this extra stress every winter.

 The end of the Great Depression and the victory of World War II failed to bring back guests to the Paradise Inn.
 The automobile changed how people visited Paradise.
 More and more, folks only came for the day and went back to town each evening.
 By the 1950s, the Mount Rainier Park Company couldn’t make a profit and sold the building to the National Park Service.
 The NPS began leasing the building to companies to run as a concession.

-For more information on the services, attractions and hiking trails available at Paradise, please click here.
+Learn more about the services, attractions and hiking trails available at Paradise.